A practical guide to moving, living, working & traveling in Greece, plus tips and narratives from an American in Athens

 Today: Crossing to a non-Schengen, non-EU country and re-entering is pointless with the current law in place.
 Attempting it will accomplish nothing, even if border patrol does not enforce the law and turn you away.

 There are no tricks to extending, resetting or renewing a visa.
-Anyone who tells you they went over the border to a non-EU, non-Schengen country to renew or reset their visa for another 90 days anytime after March 26, 2000 is ill-informed and accomplished nothing but wasting time and money.
-If they didn’t get in trouble, it’s because they got lucky and encountered equally ignorant Greek authorities, not because the crossing actually worked or because border control is stricter today.
+Anyone who tells you they went over the border to a non-EU, non-Schengen country to restart or reset their visa for another 90 days anytime after March 26, 2000 is ill-informed and accomplished nothing but wasting time and money.
+If they didn’t get in trouble, it’s because they got lucky and encountered equally ignorant Greek authorities, not because the crossing actually worked.

 What is the law?